descope/python-sdk/README.md

 key = totp_response["key"]
 ```

-There has 3 different ways to allow the user to save their credentials in
+There are 3 different ways to allow the user to save their credentials in
-their authenticator app, either by clicking the provisioning URL, scanning the QR
+their authenticator app - either by clicking the provisioning URL, scanning the QR
 image or inserting the key manually.
 After that, signing in is done using the code
 the app produces.